dotnet/designs/accepted/2023/feature-switch-attributes.md

   We will focus initially on a model where feature switches are booleans that return `true` if a feature is enabled.
 We aren't considering supporting version checks, or feature switches of the opposite polarity (where `true` means a feature is disabled/unsupported).
 We will consider what this might look like just enough to gain confidence that our model could be extended to support these cases in the future, but won't design this fully in the first iteration.

+- Define a model with substantially different semantics than the existing XML-based approach

+  The XML substitutions have been successfully used to define feature switches in our libraries and third-party libraries.
+We want to ensure that a new attribute-based model can be a drop-in replacement for the relevant subset of substitution XMLs, but with a better user experience.

 ### Use cases for feature guards

 Treat features that depend on the availability of dynamic code support as guards for `RequiresDynamicCodeSupportAttribute`: